 Photo Credit: Google Images

-Of late, much has been made of the fact that people are departing Twitter in waves.
+Of late, much has been made of the fact that people in the USA are departing Twitter in waves.
 Some of them, of course, have been the victims of either censorship or de-platforming.
 But the majority of them are people who are just sick and tired of all the political content appearing in their Twitter feed.
 In some cases, they are so sick and tired of all the constant disinformation, misinformation and polarization that they have decided to opt for a social media “detox.”
 But it doesn’t have to be that way – there’s a simple, relatively painless way to start enjoying Twitter again, and it all starts by understanding how Twitter enables you to “mute” certain content that you find objectionable.

 Pressing the mute button on Twitter